appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

 ## Overview

-Datasource environments enable you to separate staging and production configurations of a datasource, providing controlled and isolated settings for specific tasks during different phases.
+Datasource environments enable you to separate Staging and Production configurations of a datasource, providing controlled and isolated settings for specific tasks during different phases.
 This approach allows developers to test and validate changes without affecting the live production environment.

 This allows you to create queries and switch between environments, with the queries automatically using the selected environment.

 ## Environments on Appsmith

-Appsmith provides two default environments: production and staging.
-However, with the enterprise plan, you have can create custom environments according to your requirements.
+Appsmith provides two default environments: Production and Staging.
+However, with the enterprise plan, you can create custom environments according to your requirements.

 - **Staging**: Environment for development, QA, and user acceptance testing.
-You can make modifications and experiment with new features before pushing them to the production environment.
+You can make modifications and experiment with new features before pushing them to the Production environment.

-- **Production**: Live version with actual production data for end users.
+- **Production**: Live version with actual Production data for end users.

-- **Custom**: The custom environment allows you to create a tailored environment to match your specific needs.
+- **Custom**: The Custom environment allows you to create a tailored environment to match your specific needs.
 Learn how to create a [custom multiple environment](/connect-data/how-to-guides/setup-datasource-environments#create-a-custom-environment).

 In Appsmith, environments work at the _Workspace_ level.
 This means that all the applications within a workspace share the same configuration values for both staging and production environments.